Matoo125/blog/content/about.md

 title: "About"
 date: 2019-03-12T13:50:36+01:00
 draft: false

 ---

 Welcome to my personal blog.
 You can find here the thoughts my brain has produced.
 Some are random, others more structured and from time to time I might link to an source.
-English is not my native language the quality of the writings has a lot of space for improvement.
-I would love to write more evidence based content, but right now my goal is to train the writing muscle.
-To overcome the block I decided to follow Pareto principle - ~80% of the effect comes from ~20% of the efforts.
-Practically it leads to not editing myself too much, not trying to make it perfect, rather keeping it raw and flowing.